selfcommunity/api-docs/source/includes/endpoints/_user.md

 `GET /api/v2/user/me/`

-Return profile fields of the user identified by the Bearer token
+Return the user identified by the authentication token.

 > Example responses